Toward scalable quantum computations of atomic nuclei: Introduction

 We want to pursue scalable quantum computations of nuclear systems.
 To understand the potential and limitations, let us consider the structure of the Hilbert spaces and the Hamiltonians acting on them.
 A system of $n_q$ qubits spans a Hilbert space of dimension $2^{n_q}$, enabling the representation of exponentially many quantum states.
 Similarly, the Hilbert space dimension of an $A$-body nuclear system also grows exponentially with the mass number $A$.
-This implies that quantum computers can encode such wavefunctions using a number of qubits that only grows linearly with $A$, providing an exponential advantage in terms of memory storage.
+This implies that quantum computers can encode such wave functions using a number of qubits that only grows linearly with $A$, providing an exponential advantage in terms of memory storage.

-However, in a Gray-code encoding (where a matrix representation of the $A$-body Hamiltonian is used )~\cite{dimatteo2021,Siwach_nuclear_gray_encoding,singh2025advancing} the number of Hamiltonian matrix elements increases faster than the Hilbert space dimension~\cite{maris2010b}.
+However, in a Gray-code encoding (where a matrix representation of the $A$-body Hamiltonian is used)~\cite{dimatteo2021,Siwach_nuclear_gray_encoding,singh2025advancing,singh2025,Kiss25_moment,weiss2025,chinnarasu2025} the number of Hamiltonian matrix elements increases faster than the Hilbert space dimension~\cite{maris2010b}.
 Thus, the translation of Hamiltonians into Gray-code operators scales exponentially with $A$.
 We see that in this framework quantum computing offers an exponential advantage for state representation while the construction and processing of the Hamiltonian operators remains exponentially costly.
 This is seen, e.g., in the quantum computing of $^6$Li of Ref.~\cite{singh2025advancing}.
-There, the Hilbert space with angular momentum projection $J_z=0$ required for the computation of $J^\pi=0^+$ states had dimension $D=10$ (see Table XIII of that work) and required 4 qubits, but the number of Gray-code operators was 134 (see Table XX of that work), which exceeded the number $D(D+1)/2=55$ of independent matrix elements of a $D\times D$ real-symmetric Hamiltonian matrix.
+There, the Hilbert space with angular momentum projection $J_z=0$ required for the computation of $J^\pi=0^+$ states had dimension $D=10$ (see Table XIII of that work for a complete list of $J^\pi=0^+$ states) and required four qubits, but the number of Gray-code operators was 134 (see Table XX of that work for a complete list of Gray-code operators), which exceeded the number $D(D+1)/2=55$ of independent matrix elements of a $D\times D$ real-symmetric Hamiltonian matrix.

-Instead, we work in the framework of second quantization.
+Instead, we work in the framework of second quantization, as is also used in, e.g., Refs.~\cite{stetcu2022, perezobiol2023, Sarma_23_oxygen, Bhoy:2024uuh}.
 Then, $n_q$ qubits can represent the same number of single-particle states.
 Nuclear Hamiltonians consist of the kinetic energy (a one-body operator) and two- and three-body interactions.
 They are of the form